Parkinson’s physical therapy exercises improve balance, coordination, strength

-All physical therapists are educated on performing balance training and what PD is, however advanced training is needed to give proper care when treating Parkinsons’s with physical therapy.
+All physical therapists are educated on performing balance training and what PD is; however advanced training is needed to give proper care when administering Parkinsons’s physical therapy.
 Some physical therapists have a neurological focus or have completed a residency in neurological physical therapy.
 These therapists have advanced experience and knowledge in your condition and may prove to be a better fit for you.
 Neurology Solutions’ physical therapy clinic Austin Renewal Therapy is led by a doctor of Physical Therapy who is a certified Parkinson’s Wellness Recovery (PWR) therapist specialized in the Parkinson’s population.

 The American Physical Therapy Association (APTA) offers a directory to find a PT anywhere in the United States.
 If possible, it is best to see a physical therapist who has experience treating people with Parkinson’s.
 Make sure to ask about past experience helping patients with PD when contacting a physical therapy clinic.

 How Many Physical Therapy Visits Will I Need?

 Learning techniques to begin treating PD with physical therapy typically requires several 30- to 60-minute sessions at the outset.
 The first meeting serves as an evaluation and includes recommended exercises.
 The following few appointments are used to check your progress and make any adjustments to your home exercise program if necessary.